Aquarium of the Pacific - Online Learning Center - Species Print Sheet

 Facing danger, these wrasses quickly dive into the sand for protection.
 Juveniles resemble algae and mimic the movements of detached, drifting seaweed by swaying back and forth in the currents.

 Japanese researchers observed rockmover wrasses using coral fragments for mound construction.
-The wrasses heaped 4-70 pieces of fragments on each sand mount, diving into the mount just before sunset.
+The wrasses heaped 4 to 70 pieces of fragments on each sand mount, diving into the mount just before sunset.
 It appeared that they returned to their own mount repeatedly.

 Rockmover wrasses are not on the IUCN Red List.
 They are market fish but with only minor commercial value.
 There is a small demand in the aquarium trade.